 - Document-based PDFs: Each document is converted into a PDF file

-- Produced native files, along with PDF files, are placed in the "NATIVES" directory
+- Produced native files are placed in the "NATIVES" directory

 - Text that is extracted from supported files is found in the "TEXTS" directory

 - Produced TIFF files (which are single-page and black & white images) are placed under the "IMAGES" directory